 We wrote a deeper guide on what an AI marketing platform actually is and how to evaluate one .
 If the distinction between tools and platforms matters to your team, that’s worth reading.

-What I’ll say here is that the teams who get this right in the next 18 months will look fundamentally different from the ones still managing tool stacks manually.
+What I’ll say here is this: I’ve been building marketing systems for 11 years.
+The shift from manual to automated was significant.
+The shift from automated to agentic is bigger.
+The teams who get this right in the next 18 months will operate in a fundamentally different way from the ones still managing tool stacks at 10pm on a Tuesday.

 Enjoying this article?